Code-Omega/Xinit/app/notes.md

 Double check form security

+Login requirement is off for sample collection;
+will need to double check it;
+will need to tag samples with user info;
+will need to check for duplicates;

 ## 6. Analysis Styling
 texts that are candidates for NLP samples now have html class "nlp-text"